GINsim/GINsim.github.io/docs/install/index.md

 ## License

-This software is licensed under the [GNU General Public License v3.0](https://github.com/GINsim/GINsim/blob/main/LICENSE).
+Since version 2.9.3, this software is licensed under the [GNU General Public License v3.0](https://github.com/GINsim/GINsim/blob/main/LICENSE).

+Older versions are freely available for academic use.